-Rules for eligible activities under Australia’s carbon crediting scheme, the Emissions Reduction Fund are set out in methodology determinations (methods).
+Rules for eligible activities under the Australian Carbon Credit Units (ACCU) Scheme are set out in methodology determinations (methods).

 The carbon crediting methods ensure the emission reductions are real and in addition to business as usual operations.